 Rates of regrowth:

-- 33% of patients with alopecia areata have chronic hair loss.
+• 33% of patients with alopecia areata have long-term hair loss.

 In about 1 in 20 people with alopecia areata, the hair loss continues, so there will be total hair loss.

-- In a few people, regrowth can be temporarily encouraged with minoxidil lotion solution, but the effect lasts only while the lotion is being used.
+• In a few people, regrowth can be temporarily encouraged with minoxidil lotion or foam, but the effect lasts only while the minoxidil is being used.

 Hair pulling.
 Children quite commonly develop a habit of pulling the hair; there will be a patch of hair loss with stubbly regrowth.
 Adults (particularly women) can develop a similar habit, which becomes a psychological compulsion and is hard to stop.

 Fungal infection.
 In children, a bald patch may represent fungal infection.
 The bald area usually looks red and scaly.
-After the fungal infection is treated, the hair will grow again.
+After the fungal infection is treated with antifungal medicines, the hair will grow again.

 Other diseases.
-Some other diseases, such as systemic lupus erythematosus (SLE) and sarcoid, can cause bald patches.
+Some other (rarer) diseases, such as discoid lupus erythematosus (DLE) and sarcoid, can cause bald patches.
 These often have a discoloured and scarred appearance.
-They can also affect the face and ears commonly.
+They can also affect the face and ears.
 It is worth discussing the problem with your doctor.

 Comments